-Tan Jake Ian, 13, is a Secondary One student at NUS High School of Math and Science.
+Tan Jake Ian, 13, is a Year One student at NUS High School of Math and Science.
 He was one of Coding Lab’s first students when he was 8 years old, where he started with Scratch.
 He excelled and showed great potential, and has been in our Gifted Coders class ever since.
 We celebrate his achievements and look forward to what he will accomplish in future!
 We’ll be supporting you every step of the way, Jake!

 Best-in-class Curriculum for Coding